9cookies/wiremock-extensions/callback-simulator.md

 ```

-and in addition with Basic authentication
+and in addition with Basic authentication and custom trace identifier

 ```java